sanjiths-github/sanjiths-github/README.md

 Hi!
 My name is Sanjith S 😄
 ========================================================================================================================================

-🌍  I am a MERN stack developer in INDIA
+🌍  Dynamic and ambitious full stack developer with a strong passion for coding and problem solving.
+Knowledge gained through self-study and practical experience to contribute effectively to innovative projects in a professional environment.
 <br/>

 ### Skills